 Kathryn S. Zecca is a civil and criminal trial litigator.
 She represents Fortune 500 companies, major accounting firms, financial institutions, hedge funds, individuals, and trade associations in federal and state courts, and in government and internal investigations.
 Her civil practice encompasses a wide variety of matters.
-In recent years, she has defended federal securities fraud and antitrust class actions, defended qui tam and employment actions arising out of False Claims Act allegations, litigated complex breach-of-contract and fraud cases in federal and state courts, and defended breach of fiduciary duty and malpractice actions.
+In recent years, she has defended federal securities fraud and antitrust class actions, defended qui tam and employment actions arising out of False Claims Act allegations, litigated complex trade secret, breach-of-contract and fraud cases in federal and state courts, and defended breach of fiduciary duty and malpractice actions.
 Her criminal practice includes representing defendants in indicted federal criminal proceedings as well as representing targets and witnesses in federal and state criminal investigations.
-Her investigation experience includes representing clients before the Securities and Exchange Commission, the Antitrust Division of the United States Department of Justice, the Public Company Accounting Oversight Board, and the New York Stock Exchange, as well as investigations conducted by several state attorneys general.
+Her investigation experience includes representing clients before the Securities and Exchange Commission, the Antitrust Division of the United States Department of Justice, the Environmental Protection Agency, the Public Company Accounting Oversight Board, and the New York Stock Exchange, as well as investigations conducted by several state attorneys general.

 Before joining Robbins Russell, Kathryn served as a law clerk to the Honorable Harold H. Greene on the United States District Court for the District of Columbia.
 She also worked in private practice at Irell & Manella in Los Angeles, California and at Mayer, Brown & Platt in Washington, D.C.

 Lead counsel for leading software provider in trade secret and breach of contract dispute in connection with provision of cloud-based services.
 Obtained complete victory for client.